nabhold/shared/README.md

 ## 4. Maintainability

-Reduce the number of independently maintained workflow implementations.
+Reduce the number of independently maintained workflow implementations and independently maintained copies of the same interface.

-A change to a common process should ideally require changing one centrally maintained implementation rather than dozens of repositories.
+A change to a common process, error shape, or event schema should ideally require changing one centrally maintained implementation rather than dozens of repositories.

 ---